robCrawford/Backbone.Events.onReady/README.md

 *See `examples` directory for complete code.*

 - **Using onReady() with a View**
-  You want to log messages to a console view at many different async points, without knowing whether the view is ready yet.
-  The view may be waiting for DOM ready, or for another dependency like a CSS file.
+  Say you want to log messages to a console view at many different async points, but it may not be ready.
+It could be waiting for DOM ready, or for another dependency like a CSS file.
-  Wrap calls in a `view.onReady()` callback, and then call `this.triggerReady()` from within the view.
+  Wrap the calls in `view.onReady(...)`, and then call `this.triggerReady()` from within the view.
+Pre-ready callbacks will run in order, and then further calls will run immediately.
   ```javascript
   var ConsoleView = Backbone.View.extend({